- ←

 Read moreMenu Description: "Meaty and spicy, served piping-hot with chopped onions, shredded cheddar, and a whole jalapeño."

 When you're craving a big hot bowl of hearty chili to warm the bones and fill your belly make one that has become a classic.
-My Lone Star chili recipe is easy-to-make, low in fat, and delicious.
-And if it's super brisk outside, you might want to add an additional tablespoon of diced jalapeño to the pot to aggressively stoke some internal flames.Check out my other clone recipes for top dishes from Lone Star Steakhouse here.
+My Lone Star chili copycat recipe is easy-to-make, low in fat, and delicious.
+And if it's super brisk outside, you might want to add an additional tablespoon of diced jalapeño to the pot to aggressively stoke some internal flames.Check out my other copycat recipes for top dishes from Lone Star Steakhouse here.

 Source: Top Secret Restaurant Recipes 2 by Todd Wilbur.